eddmann/eddmann.github.io/_posts/2023/2023-05-10-qa-retrieval-augmented-generation-rag-with-langchain-and-chroma.md

 ### Adding a UI

-Thanks to [gradio](https://www.gradio.app/) we can front this chain with a simple Chat UI.
+Thanks to [Gradio](https://www.gradio.app/), we can front this chain with a simple chat UI.

 ```python
 !pip install gradio